-The second Circular Design internship has commenced on February 9th at Universitat Politècnica de Catalunya Campus Vilanova i la Geltrú with 10 students from Ireland, Netherlands, Sweden and Spain.
+The second Circular Design internship started on February 9th at Universitat Politècnica de Catalunya Campus Vilanova i la Geltrú with 10 students from Ireland, Netherlands, Sweden and Spain.
 Interns and partners have been welcomed with an informative session about Learning for Innovative Design for Sustainability Erasmus+ research project presented by the principal investigator, Jordi Segalas and the results of the first internship projects, ONE-OFF and Mamukko, that took place at University of Limerick, Ireland, have been showcased by UPC students, Kristina Ivanova and Ainur Ulan.

 In addition, three project briefs per each group of interns have been assigned: